testfairy/docs/docs/020_App_Distribution/700_Tags.md

 ## Tags

-Tags are text labels that are attached to builds and used for identification and in order to give additional searchable information about them.
+Tags are text labels that can be attached to builds and used for identification and in order to give additional searchable information about them.
+Every build (app version) can have different tags.

-#### Ways to edit tags
+#### How to add/edit tags

-- They are first added when uploading the build via the [upload API](https://docs.testfairy.com/API/Upload_API.html) using the `tags` parameter.
+- Tags can be added programmatically when uploading the build via the [TestFairy Upload API](https://docs.testfairy.com/API/Upload_API.html) using the `tags` parameter.

-- Once the build is loaded they can be edited in the [build settings](https://docs.testfairy.com/TestFairy_Dashboard/Builds.html) menu under __App Distribution__ --> __Tags__.
+- Once the build is loaded, Tags can be added, edited or deleted under [build settings](https://docs.testfairy.com/TestFairy_Dashboard/Builds.html) menu under __App Distribution__ --> __Tags__.

-#### Displaying tags
+#### Displaying tags to admins

-Once tags are added they appear in a the build details:
+Tags appear in a project page:

 ![](/img/dashboard/builds-table.png)

-`Tags` are searchable in the `Search...` field at the top of the table.
+In the dashboard, Tags are searchable in the `Search...` textbox available at the top right.

-Tags also appear in the details of the build in the [my.testfairy.com](my.testfairy.com) (for the Tester view):
+#### Displaying tags to testers

+Testers can see Tags in their Testers Dahsboard available at [my.testfairy.com](my.testfairy.com):

 ![](/img/app_distribution/builds-my-view.png)

-Tags are diplayed in the landing page under the main headline (when the build diplayed has tags):
+Tags are also available at the top of every landing page, just below the main headline:

 ![](/img/app_distribution/landing-page-tags.png)